Andy53/ERC.Xdbg/README.md

 `--SearchMemory`
 Search memory can take a string or set of bytes to search for within the attached process memory and loaded modules.
 Optionally an integer can be passed to specify the search type (0 = bytes, 1 = Unicode, 2 = ASCII, 4 = UTF7, 5 = UTF8).
 Modules can be excluded based on certain characteristics (Is ASLR/SafeSEH/Is the binary rebasable/NXCompat(DEP)/Is the binary an OS dll) The values are optional however if you wish to exclude a later value all previous ones must be included.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --SearchMemory FF E4` Search for bytes FF E4 include all dlls.
-&nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --SearchMemory FF E4 false false false false true.` Search for bytes FF E4 excluding only OS dlls.
+&nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --SearchMemory FF E4 false false false false true` Search for bytes FF E4 excluding only OS dlls.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 3: `ERC --SearchMemory 1 HelloWorld` Search for the ASCII string HelloWorld.

 `--ListProcesses`